 - 1 Tablespoon firmly packed light brown sugar

 - 1 teaspoon onion powder

-- 1/2 teaspoon freshly ground black pepper
+- 1/2 teaspoon pepper

-- oil for frying (see my note below)
+- Oil for frying, (see my note below)

 Prepare the potatoes

 - While water is coming to a boil, rinse and peel the potatoes as thinly as possible.
 Transfer half of the slices to the boiling water and cook for 3-5 minutes.
 Don't overcook them; this is just jump-starting the cooking process.